I Can’t Live Without Alcohol

-Finding alcoholism coping strategies can be tough but it is not impossible.
-If you are facing trouble trying to identify how serious your alcohol addiction is, reach out to a certified health professional.
+Finding alcoholism coping strategies can be challenging, but it is not impossible.
+If you face trouble identifying how severe your alcohol addiction is, reach out to a certified health professional.
 Talking to your doctor, therapist, or even participating in support groups can lessen the load of battling alcohol addiction and bring you closer to enjoying life without alcohol.

 Never underestimate the overt or underlying comments and critiques your friends and family make regarding your alcohol addiction.
-Despite their encouragement or disdain, taking time to evaluate interactions with family and friends can help an individual notice how much they much they drink, how often they drink, and what leads to over-drinking.
+Despite their encouragement or disdain, taking time to evaluate interactions with family and friends can help individuals notice how much they drink, how often they drink, and what leads to over-drinking.

 Diagnosis and Treatment

-When you visit your general physician or a treatment center they will determine if you need outpatient or inpatient treatment.
-During medical visits, a doctor administers physical examinations to verify the physical effects of an individual’s over-drinking.
-Further lab testing may be required to get a detailed analysis on any health concerns caused by increased alcohol consumption.
-This may include a mental assessment to determine if there are any mental affects.
+When you visit your general physician or a treatment center, they will determine if you need outpatient or inpatient treatment.
+During medical visits, a doctor administers physical examinations to verify an individual’s over-drinking physical effects.
+Further lab testing may require a detailed analysis of any health concerns caused by increased alcohol consumption.
+This may include a mental assessment to determine if there are any cognitive effects.

 The entire treatment is conducted through a step-by-step plan arranged by an assigned medical specialist.
 Various objectives are set to ensure important targets are met for a successful healing process.
-Based on the severity of addiction, detoxification usually serves as the first step in treatment.
-Withdrawals are a part of the treatment process and medication may need to be used in order to minimize or eradicate side effects.
+Based on the severity of the addiction, detoxification usually serves as the first step in treatment.
+Withdrawals are a part of the treatment process, and medication may need to minimize or eradicate side effects.

 The rest of the treatment consists of education, application, and medication.
 Many patients diagnosed with AUD are placed on either oral or injected medicine.
 Medicines such as Naltrexone and Vivitrol are generally prescribed to prevent the body from enjoying alcohol by reducing that persistent desire to drink.

 Learning the intricacies of your disorder can narrow the space between your addiction and living without alcohol.
-Counseling or reading self-help literature provides alcoholism coping strategies as well as the courage needed to bring you one step closer to life without alcohol.
-Even one’s spirituality can help provide a strong foundation for the difficult expedition to sobriety.
-However, having positive support during this rough time makes it the easier as well.
+Counseling or reading self-help literature provides alcoholism coping strategies and the courage needed to bring you one step closer to life without alcohol.
+Even one’s spirituality can help provide a strong foundation for the problematic expedition to sobriety.
+However, having positive support during this rough time makes it more comfortable as well.

-Residential, or inpatient, treatment programs are also available for those who have a serious alcohol addiction.
+Residential or inpatient treatment programs are also available for those who have severe alcohol addiction.
 Within the facility, medical professionals initiate the same rehabilitation process while accommodating the patient with comfort and support during their stay in the facility.

 If you have relapsed, it is not the end of the road for you.
 As a matter of fact, it is common for those in recovery to experience relapse.
 Relapse is not exclusive to alcohol addiction.
 Even conditions such as asthma and heart disease are prone to have relapse.
 However, if you have found a treatment facility and been through treatment before, do not hesitate to try again.
 Relapse does not mean that you are a failure, an idiot, or undervalued.
 It only means that your road to sobriety took a detour.
 If you know about detours, then you know that detours always lead to the same destination you sought out to reach regardless of the “quick turns” and “stop signs” you may encounter.